bgun/bard-rag/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Create a `.env` file with your Pinecone API key:
+3. Create a `.env` file with your Pinecone and OpenAI API keys

 ## How to use